ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Splitting between train, validation and test set can be done in several ways.
 This allows for a few possible input data scenarios:

-- one single UTF-8 encoded DATASET file is provided (`-dataset`).
-In this case if the DATASET contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
+- one single UTF-8 encoded dataset file is provided (`-dataset`).
+In this case if the dataset contains a `split` column with values `0` for training, `1` for validation and `2` for test, this split will be used.
 If you want to ignore the split column and perform a random split, use a `force_split` argument in the configuration.
 In the case when there is no split column, a random `70-20-10` split will be performed.
 You can set the percentages and specify if you want stratified sampling in the configuration preprocessing section.
 - you can provide separate UTF-8 encoded training, validation and test sets  (`--training_set`, `--validation_set`, `--test_set`).
-- the HDF5 and JSON file indications specified in the case of a single DATASET file apply also in the multiple files case, with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`).
+- the HDF5 and JSON file indications specified in the case of a single dataset file apply also in the multiple files case, with the only difference that you need to specify only one JSON file (`--train_set_metadata_json`).

 The validation set is optional, but if absent the training wil continue until the end of the training epochs, while when there's a validation set the default behavior is to perform early stopping after the validation measure does not improve for a certain amount of epochs.
 The test set is optional too.